Activities On-Property & In-Park

 Rides, Guides & Horses

 The Furnace Creek Stables, located at the Ranch at Furnace Creek, offers one and two hour guided trail rides, evening carriage and hay wagon rides.
 The one-hour horseback ride takes you into the valley floor where you will get a true taste of the desert.
 The two-hour ride travels into the foothills of the Funeral Mountains and offers extraordinary views of the valley below.
 The forty-five minute carriage ride takes you through the lowest golf course in the world and into the famous Death Valley date palm grove.
-The stables are open from October through mid-May.
+The stables are open from October through May 4.
 For further information, click here www.furnacecreekstables.net or call (760) 614-1018.

 Wildflower Season in Death Valley